Gov. Cuomo sexually harassed multiple women, probe finds - NewsBreak

 Boylan has said those records “were leaked to the media in an effort to smear me.”

-He has also questioned the neutrality of the lawyers leading the probe.
-Kim, was involved in previous investigations of corruption by people in Cuomo’s administration.
+He has also questioned the neutrality of the lawyers hired by the attorney general to investigate the allegations.
+One of the attorneys, Joon Kim, was involved in previous investigations of corruption by people in Cuomo’s administration when he was a federal prosecutor in Manhattan.
+Cuomo hasn’t expressly said why he believes that would make Kim biased.

+The attorney general’s report is expected to play an important role in an ongoing inquiry in the state Assembly into whether there are grounds for Cuomo to be impeached.

+The Assembly hired its own legal team to investigate Cuomo’s conduct, plus other allegations of wrongdoing.
+The legislature is looking into the help Cuomo got from senior aides to write a book about the pandemic, special access that Cuomo relatives got to COVID-19 testing last year, and the administration’s decision to withhold some data on nursing home deaths from the public for several months.

 New York state regulations say sexual harassment includes unwelcome conduct of a sexual nature — from unwanted flirtation to sexual jokes — that creates an offensive work environment, regardless of a perpetrator’s intent.